jeyabalajis/py-flask-graphql-autogen/README.md

         1. greater than, less than
         2. between
         3. equals, not equals
-- Combination search on fields, which provides a powerful API to model complex queries
 - Ability to exclude specific columns from being part of the query
 - REST API GET endpoint to send metadata json as an input and receive GraphQL Server project as an output (as a base64 encoded string)

 ### Immediate Road map
 - Provision for authentication and authorization
 - Provision for caching